ncats/RDAS/README.md

 zipp==3.6.0
 ```
 ## `initial_loading.py`
-The is the main program to run for laoding PubMed articles for all rare diseases.
+The is the main program to run for loading PubMed articles for all rare diseases.
 The rare diseases list comes from Neo4j data lake at https://disease.ncats.io

 `from_disease` and `to_disease` control what's the range of disease to handle.
 For testing, these can be set to a small range.
 For handle all the rare diseases, set them to `0` and `None`